Vidhi1109/Modified-XV6/README.md

 ### Scheduling Algorithms
-<br>1.
-FCFS
+- FCFS
-<br>The ticks when a process initiates are recorded and scheduler gives priority to the processes that arrived earlier.
+ - The ticks when a process initiates are recorded and scheduler gives priority to the processes that arrived earlier.
-<br>Modifications made:
+Modifications made:
-<br>1.
-Added variable ctime to struct proc in proc.h
-<br>2.
-Initialise ctime as ticks in allocproc.
+Added variable ctime to struct proc in proc.h Initialise ctime as ticks in allocproc.
-<br>3.
 Added the code for fcfs in void scheduler().
 ```sh
   struct proc *p;
   struct cpu *c = mycpu();